jdamon96/http-server/README.md

 **Usage**:

-Starting the program: ./http-server <server_port> <web_root> <mdb-lookup-host> <mdb-lookup-port>
+Starting the program: ./http-server <server_port> <web_root>

-For example, ./http-server 8888  ̃/html localhost 9999 should serve an index.html to the following request: http://the.machine.the.server.is.running.on:8888/index.html
+For example, ./http-server 8888  ̃/html should serve an index.html to the following request: http://the.machine.the.server.is.running.on:8888/index.html

 **Details**: